DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.3.5 =
+= 4.4.0 =
-Save your own custom presets in the Click to Share Block.
-Use the Web Share API for native sharing on mobile devices.
+Numerous enhancements to the Click to Share block, including better responsive controls and better color selection.